9-1-19-48A: POLICY 48 (ABSOLUTE) VOLUNTARY DEFENSIBLE SPACE:

 B. Prior to issuing a development permit authorizing the voluntary creation of defensible space the director or the fire district shall conduct a physical inspection of each building, structure, or property that is the subject of the application.

-C. The following standards shall apply to an application for the voluntary creation of defensible space:
+D. The following standards shall apply to an application for the voluntary creation of defensible space:

-2. Except as may be required to comply with the requirements of title 5, chapter 11 of this code concerning mountain pine beetle infested trees, no portion of any property may be "clear cut" in order to achieve defensible space.
+2. Except as may be required to comply with the requirements of title 5, chapter 11 of this Code concerning mountain pine beetle infested trees, no portion of any property may be "clear cut" in order to achieve defensible space.

-3. Except as may be required to comply with the requirements of title 5, chapter 11 of this code concerning mountain pine beetle infested trees, no more trees shall be allowed to be removed than are necessary in order for the landowner to create defensible space around his or her property.
+3. Except as may be required to comply with the requirements of title 5, chapter 11 of this Code concerning mountain pine beetle infested trees, no more trees shall be allowed to be removed than are necessary in order for the landowner to create defensible space around his or her property.

 4. In reviewing an application for the voluntary creation of defensible space the director shall consider both the horizontal clearance between aerial fuels, such as the outside edge of the tree crowns or high brush, as well as the vertical clearance between lower limbs of aerial fuels and the nearest surface fuels and grass/weeds.